-The proposal would simultaneously deliver these gains and deliver a sustainable development solution.
-The harm caused would be substantial but the circumstances of the 2017 listing; the continued vacancy; and the poor impression that this presents in terms of the character of the streetscape, setting of adjacent listed buildings and the Smithfield Conservation Area, are such that this exceptional level of harm is on balance considered to be acceptable and necessary to deliver the optimum viable use of the Wider Site.
+The proposal would deliver these gains and a sustainable development.
+The harm caused would be substantial but the circumstances of the 2017 listing; the continued vacancy; and the poor impression that this presents in terms of the character of the streetscape, setting of adjacent listed buildings and the Smithfield Conservation Area, are such that this exceptional level of harm is on balance considered to be necessary to deliver the optimum viable use of the Wider Site.

-The scale of wider Development which an approval would facilitate, its proportions and materials relate to the immediate context.
-It would enhance the prosperity of the area and respect its special architectural and visual qualities
+The scale of the wider Development which an approval would facilitate, its proportions and materials relate to the immediate context.
+It would enhance the prosperity of the area and respect its special architectural and visual qualities.

-Should these proposals not be supported the further deterioration of the site and the buildings within it is considered to be a realistic prospect.
-It should also be noted that consent has also recently been granted for a hotel on the adjacent site (52-58 Thomas Street (application ref no: 123215) and should this now as expected also be brought forward there would be a wholesale removal of considerable blight to the character and value of the Northern Quarter to the City which is currently detrimental to the wider image of the City.
+Should these proposals not be supported the further deterioration of the site and the buildings within it is a realistic prospect.
+It should also be noted that consent has also recently been granted for a hotel on the adjacent site (52-58 Thomas Street (application ref no: 123215) and should this be brought forward it would remove considerable blight to the character and value of the Northern Quarter which has been detrimental to the image of the City.

-As set out in the NPPF all grades of harm, including total destruction, minor physical harm and harm through change to the setting, can be justified on the grounds of public benefits that outweigh that harm taking account of the 'great weight' to be given to conservation and provided the justification is clear and convincing (paragraphs 193, 194 and 195).
+The NPPF explains that all grades of harm, including total destruction, minor physical harm and harm through change to the setting, can be justified on the grounds of public benefits that outweigh that harm taking account of the 'great weight' to be given to conservation and provided the justification is clear and convincing (paragraphs 192, 193, 194 and 195).

-The public and heritage benefits would secure the objectives of sustainable development.
-Great weight must be given to conservation but it has been demonstrated that delivering the substantial public benefits and securing the sites optimum viable use could not be achieved with less or no harm by alternative design.
+Great weight must be given to conservation, but it has been demonstrated through a clear and convincing justification that delivering the substantial public benefits and securing the sites optimum viable use could not be achieved with less or no harm by alternative design.

 Section 38(6) of the Planning and Compulsory Purchase Act 2004 states that applications should be determined in accordance with the development plan unless material considerations dictate otherwise.
-The proposals have been considered in detail against the policies of the current Development Plan and taken overall are considered to be in compliance with it.
+The proposals have been considered in detail against the policies of the Development Plan and taken overall are considered to be in compliance with it.